REJOICE IN THE LORD ALWAYS (Part 2)

-However, suppose we will count it all joy when we are going through fiery trials and tribulations for Christ’s sake.
-In that case, we certainly need to have the same mindset, values, and understanding that the early disciples and apostles of Christ had or possessed.
+However, if we are going to count it all joy when we are going through fiery trials and tribulations for Christ’s sake, we certainly need to have the same mindset, values, and understanding that the early disciples and apostles of Christ had or possessed.

-In the first part of this series, we began to explore the secrets of the eternal joy of the early disciples even in the face of opposition, tribulation, and persecution.
+In the first part of this series we began to explore the secrets of the unending joy of the early disciples even in the face of opposition, tribulation and persecution.

-While the Lord Jesus was present physically with His disciples, He did not hide from them that they will face, suffer and endure for His name’s sake.
+While the Lord Jesus was present physically with His disciples He did not hide from them what they will face, suffer and endure for His name’s sake.
 So, they were not caught unaware or unprepared when persecution came.

 Jesus taught His disciples to prepare for persecution.